Chemistry Minor

 This course is a study of the compounds of carbon involving a thorough integration of observation and theory and emphasizing the relationships between structures, properties, mechanisms and reactions.
 This course, intended for science and pre-professional majors, covers topics such as bonding and structure, alkanes, alkenes, alkynes, cycloaliphatic hydrocarbons, stereochemistry, alcohols, and phenols.
 Note: the laboratory course CHM 270L is a part of your grade for this course.
 Attendance in the laboratory course is required.
 Approved eye-protection and a laboratory coat are required materials.
 A student must pass the laboratory course to receive a passing grade in the entire course.
 Prerequisite(s): CHM 153 Corequisite(s): CHM 270L

-This course is a continuation of CHM 270.
-Topics covered include: spectroscopy and structure determination, dienes, benzene, electrophilic aromatic substitutions, carboxylic acids, esters, anhydrides, aldehydes, ketones, amines, amino acids, carbohydrates, heterocycles, and polymers.
-Note: the laboratory course CHM 271L is a part of your grade for this course.
+This course is both a continuation of functional groups from CHM 270 and an expansion on concepts and techniques in Organic Chemistry.
+Functional groups covered include alcohols and phenois, ethers and epoxides, carboxylic acids, esters, anhydrides, aldehydes, ketones, and amines.
+The course will also train students in: interpretation of proton & carbon-13 nuclear magnetic resonance, infrared, and ultraviolet spectra of simple organic molecules; constructing mechanisms for organic transformations; devising syntheses of simple and moderately complex organic molecules.
+Laboratory work will reinforce these skills.
+Note: the laboratory course CHM 371L is a part of your grade for this course.
 Attendance in the laboratory course is required.
 Approved eye-protection and a laboratory coat are required materials.
 A student must pass the laboratory course to receive a passing grade in the entire course.
-Prerequisite(s): CHM 270 with a grade of C- or higher Corequisite(s): CHM 271L
+Prerequisite(s): CHM 270 with a grade of C- or higher Corequisite: CHM 371L

 CHM 380 Biochemistry